 If you want a greenhouse to protect your plants from the bitter cold, you should probably invest in a greenhouse that’s designed to do so.
 Not all greenhouses are created equal.
-Not everyone needs a greenhouse to protect their plants from negative degree weather, but some do, and for those of you in that frigid climate, we recommend spending extra money on a cold-hardy greenhouse so your plants can stay warm during those harsh winters.
+Not everyone needs a greenhouse to protect their plants from temperatures that dip far below freezing or even below zero, but some do.
+For those of you in that frigid climate, we recommend spending the extra money on a cold-hardy greenhouse so your plants can stay warm during those harsh winters.

 The sun is naturally going to heat your greenhouse, but if you’re looking to guarantee your plants are safe and warm, there are a few ways you can improve how well your greenhouse holds onto heat.
 These are also good tips for those who live in colder climates.
 Sometimes a greenhouse isn’t built for harsh winters, and these tips can help bring another line of defense against the cold.

-It doesn’t matter how well built your greenhouse is, and it won’t matter how well cared for it is; there are always holes that crop up throughout the season.
-These holes in the walls are no big deal during the spring and summer, but when winter rolls around, you’ll want to patch them with some weatherproofing tape.
-You can also use weatherproofing tape to install the bubble wrap.
+Step 2: It doesn’t matter how well built your greenhouse is, and it won’t matter how well you've maintained it; there are always holes that crop up throughout the season, and they can spell disaster during the winter.
+Patch any holes around the greenhouse with weatherproofing tape (and you can use the tape to install the bubble wrap as well).

-It might be a bit nerve-wracking to watch the outside temperature drop while you have precious plant babies in the greenhouse.
-But with these tips and tricks, you can go to sleep peacefully, knowing your plants are warm and safe in your winterized greenhouse.
+It might be a bit nerve-racking to watch the outside temperature drop while you have precious plant babies in the greenhouse.
+But with these tips and tricks, you can go to sleep peacefully knowing your plants are warm and safe in your winterized greenhouse.